Western Animation: The Road to El Dorado aka: The Road To Eldorado

 Miguel: Tulio, look on the bright side!
 At least things can't get any- (Cue pouring rain and thunder) Tulio: Excuse me, were you going to say WORSE?
 Miguel: Nnnno...no.
 Tulio: You're sure?
 Miguel: Absolutely not, I've revised that whole thing.
 Tulio: We're at least in a rowboat.
 Miguel: We're in a rowboat, exactly.
 (Cue Threatening Sharks)

 Scenery Porn: What'd you expect from the City of Gold?
 Also present everywhere during the "Trail We Blaze" sequence.

-Screams Like a Little Girl: Miguel and Tulio.
+Screams Like a Little Girl: Miguel and Tulio - they even provide the page image.
 But, of course, you'd probably react the same way to a giant green stone jaguar breaking out of a temple.
 But less so when it's Chel.

 Tulio: Miguel and Tulio!
 Miguel: Tulio and Miguel!
 Both: Mighty and Powerful Gods!
 Chel: Hello!
 Both:*squeal*

 Tempting Fate: When Tulio and Miguel are stuck on the rowboat with no food.